bdunbar22/Ms-Pacman-vs-Ghost/README.md

 This repository is an exploration of Game Artificial Intelligence.

-Our code for Assignment 2 can be found in the following files:
+Our code for Assignment 3 can be found in the following files:

-src/pacman/entries/ghosts/MyGhosts
-src/pacman/pathFinding/Dijkstra
-src/pacman/pathFinding/Vertex

-test/pacman/entries/ghosts/MyGhostsTest
-src/pacman/pathFinding/DijkstraTest

-Our MyGhosts can be run by uncommenting the 2 lines in Executor.java below the line that says:
+src/pacman/entries/pacman/DTPacman
+src/pacman/entries/pacman/RAPPacman

+src/pacman/decisionMaking/**

+data/decisionMaking/**

+test/pacman/entries/pacman/**
+test/pacman/decisionMaking/**

+TODO
-//UNCOMMENT TO RUN A* ghosts
+EXPLAIN HOW TO RUN
-(uncomment lines 44 and 45)

-Our Dijkstra can by run by uncommenting the line in Executor.java below the line that says:
-//Uncomment to run dijkstra.
-(uncomment line 41)

-The dijkstra function will ask for a text input of the location of the maze file.
-For example:

-data/mazes/a

-For more information please see the included pdf document: GameAIHW2.pdf
+For more information please see the included pdf document: GameAIHW3.pdf

 This repo was originally forked from: http://joseatovar.github.io/Ms-Pacman-vs-Ghost/